We are an independent, advertising-supported comparison service. Our

 Best credit cards for earning rewards for Airbnb and Vrbo stays

-Katie Kelton is the Senior Writer on Bankrate’s credit cards team, where she brings eight years of experience writing creative and financial content to help cardholders get savvy with their credit.
+Katie Kelton is a senior writer on Bankrate’s credit cards team and Certified Credit Counselor™, bringing eight years of experience writing creative and financial content to help cardholders get savvy with their credit.

-Madison Hoehn is an editor on the Bankrate credit cards team.
-She’s passionate about making readers feel seen and meeting them where they are in their credit card journey.
+Madison Hoehn is a Certified Financial Education Instructor℠ and editor on Bankrate's credit cards team.
+She brings over five years of editorial expertise to the table and is passionate about making readers feel seen and meeting them where they are in their credit journey.

 The Bankrate promise